klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S02_Offloading.md

 and AMD claims that copy operations between CPU and GPU in a package will be completely unnecessary.
 MI300A was launched in December 2023 with almost immediate availability and is used in the El Capitan supercomputer which became the number 1 in the Top-500 list in November 2024.
-Intel has also hinted at the Falcon Shores successor to Ponte Vecchio and Rialto Bridge, likely a 2025 or 2026 product, that will also combine CPU and GPU chiplets in a single package with a fully unified memory space, but has now postponed this to a later generation.
+Intel has also hinted at the Falcon Shores successor to Ponte Vecchio and Rialto Bridge, originally planned to be a 2025 or 2026 product, that will also combine CPU and GPU chiplets in a single package with a fully unified memory space, but has now postponed this to a later generation, it it appears at all as Intel has become rather silent about future GPU evolutions.

 Note that current Intel or AMD-based PC's with integrated GPUs are not better in this respect.
 The CPU and integrated GPU share the physical RAM in the system, but each has its own